sophiegraygaillard/cs-workshop/workshop-04-listsAndDicts/dicts-in-python.md

   print(myTemporaryDict[k])

 # this will print out the following
-# NOTE THAT AGAIN, one can assume the order of keys is the same as our initial declaration
+# NOTE THAT AGAIN, one can NOT assume the order of keys is the same as our initial declaration

 # "yes"
 # "no"